-Silicon Valley University does not offer financial aid.
-However, there are some available positions of oncampus jobs available every trimester.
-Office Assistant, Teaching Assistant/Grader, Tutor, and Library Assistant positions available to qualified undergraduate or graduate level students.
+Silicon Valley University does not participate in federal and state financial aid programs.
+However, there are some available positions of on-campus jobs available every trimester.
+Office Assistant, Teaching Assistant/Grader, Tutor, and Library Assistant positions are available to qualified undergraduate or graduate level students.
 Selection will be based on academic achievements, course requirements, and prior experiences, as well as the school's current budget availability during each trimester.